Amazon River Dolphin (Pink Dolphin)

 The Amazon pink river dolphin is the biggest and smartest animal of the freshwater dolphin species.

-The Amazon river dolphin (also known as the pink dolphin and botos) is a freshwater animal.
-It lives in the Amazon and the Orinoco rivers as well as in waterways located in Bolivia, Columbia and Peru.
-The river dolphin is smaller than other types of saltwater dolphins, and the species has excellent hearing.
-These dolphins must live in warm, shallow water areas because they have very little blubber.
+The Amazon river dolphin (also known as the pink dolphin and botos) is a freshwater animal and a species of toothed whale.
+It lives in the Amazon, Orinoco and Araguaian river rivers located in Bolivia, Columbia, Ecuador, Brazil, Venezuela, and Peru.
+The river dolphin is smaller than saltwater dolphins, and the species has excellent hearing.
+Pink dolphins must live in warm, shallow water areas because they have very little blubber.
 River dolphins suffer in captivity with few aquariums able to keep them alive.

-• Also known as the pink dolphin: There are many competing theories on why the Amazon river dolphin tends to become more pink as it ages that you can discover below!
+• Also known as the pink dolphin: There are many competing theories on why the Amazon river dolphin tends to become more pink as it ages.
+Read about it below!

 • The largest species of river dolphin: River dolphins also live in China and across the Indian subcontinent, but the Amazon river dolphin is the largest species.
 Males are 50% larger than females and can weigh more than 450 pounds.